-COP27 finance: Will richer nations hand over the cash?
+What is loss and damage and will rich nations pay for climate change?

 What do countries want money for?

-Money for climate action broadly falls into three buckets.
+Money for climate action broadly falls into three buckets:

-The first is for mitigation - this is money to help developing nations move away from fossil fuels and other polluting activities.
+This is money to help developing nations move away from fossil fuels and other polluting activities.
+This is where most money has been given to date.

 Many countries still have coal power stations that are yet to reach the end of their lives.
-They need support to build clean energy infrastructure to replace them, such as solar farms.
+They need support to switch to clean energy, such as solar farms.

-The second type of funding is for adaptation.
-This is money that goes toward helping developing nations prepare for the worst effects of climate change.
+This is money to help developing nations prepare for the worst effects of climate change.

+It is different to loss and damage as it is focused on the future.

-These impacts vary depending where in the world the country is located but they may include:
+The needs vary depending where in the world the country is, but may include:

 - building stronger flood defences